michaelemery/staticanalysis/checker/README.md

 ### reflection syntax

-TYhe first argument of java.lang.reflect.Method.invoke() is the object instance on which a particular method to be invoked.
+The first argument of java.lang.reflect.Method.invoke() is the object instance on which a particular method to be invoked.
 If the method is static, the first argument should be null.
 This *null* syntax is a common cause of false positives when testing for nullness, therefore instance variables are prefered where static variables may otherwise seem preferable.

 ## results (by tool)